kangasta/metro/README.md

 ## Preview

-Screenshot of the app, with the landscape only columns disabled, below:
+Screenshot of the app, with the landscape only columns disabled:
 ![App screenshot](public/preview.png)

 ## Developing